-FINAL RESERVOIR PREPARATION (04-203-4F): All remaining items required for operation of the Thornton Composite Reservoir, such as the Thorn Creek tunnel connection, live connections to the existing Thorn Creek tunnel, creating a drainage conduit in the Thorn Creek tunnel, site landscaping and stabilization of the finished reservoir walls, were completed under this contract in 2015, and the reservoir was placed in operation as required in Paragraph 16.d. of the Consent Decree.
+FINAL RESERVOIR PREPARATION (04-203-4F): All remaining items required for operation of the Thornton Composite Reservoir were completed under this contract in 2015, and the reservoir was placed in operation as required in Paragraph 16.d. of the Consent Decree.

-The Thornton Composite Reservoir became operational when it took water for the first time on November 26 and 27 of 2015.
-Since that time and through the end of 2019, the reservoir captured a total of 33 BG of combined sewage during 74 storm events.
+The Thornton Composite Reservoir became operational when it took water for the first time on November 26 and 27, 2015.
+Since that time and through the end of 2020, the reservoir captured a total of 39 BG of combined sewage during 89 storms events.
 A table showing the dates and respective volumes captured by the Thornton Composite Reservoir is provided on the enclosed thumb drive.
-In fact, more than 99.9 percent of combined sewer overflows have been captured by the Calumet TARP System since Thornton became operational.
+Since the Thornton Composite Reservoir became operational, there have been very few CSO discharge events within the Calumet TARP service area.
+Overall, more than 99.9 percent of combined sewer overflows have been captured by the Calumet TARP System since Thornton became operational.
 The few discharges to the waterways that have occurred were the result of local conditions which prevented conveyance of storm flows into the TARP dropshafts.
-A contract to make some structural adjustments at these locations was awarded in 2019 to prevent recurrence and this work is scheduled to be completed in 2020.
+A contract to make some structural adjustments at these locations was completed in 2020 to prevent recurrence.